-Example: in most cases, a statement like "the software must be written in C++" would be a spurious requirement (unless there were some compelling reason why this requirement is necessary).
+Example: in most cases, a statement like "the software must be written in Java" would be a spurious requirement (unless there were some compelling reason why this requirement is necessary).

-- 4. Exercise: consider the following requirements from various systems.
-Classify each as functional, quality, platform, process, or spurious: - a) The system must use 128-bit encryption for all transactions. - b) If the alarm is ringing, then the elevators will proceed to the ground floor, open the doors, and suspend operation. - c) The student information system will provide output from commands within one second. - d) The system will be able to print to a Hewlett-Packard 5000 series printer. - e) The system will use an array of Invoice objects to store the invoices. - f) The system will be able to read images in JPEG, GIF, or BMP formats. - g) The system must use no more than 100 MB of RAM. - h) The system will use the java.util.Date class for representing dates. - i) The system must run on Linux, Mac OS X, and Windows platforms. - F. Finally, it is important to recognize that cost considerations and/or conflicts between requirements frequently result in a need to prioritize requirements. - 1.
+- 4. Do requirements classification activity.
+Have them work on in pairs, then work through answers and rationale.
+Project classification projectable while they are doing this. - F. Finally, it is important to recognize that cost considerations and/or conflicts between requirements frequently result in a need to prioritize requirements. - 1.
 In general, it is often the case that not all of the requirements within acceptable costs for the project. - a) Software projects always have a cost associated with them.
 Though cost is not stated as a requirement, it is a very real factor nonetheless. - (1) For custom software, this may be the actual amount that the contractor bids for the project.
-[And if there are multiple bidders and the bid is too high, someone else will win the bid.] - (2) For generic software, development cost impacts the final cost of the product.
-[If a reasonable forecast of sales is N units, then the development cost per unit is total cost / N, which must be an acceptable fraction of anticipated revenue per unit] - (3) For software developed internally, there is an associated cost in terms of personnel and other resources.
-Though this may not be stated explicitly in dollar terms, it is still very real.

-b) Of course, this is not unique to software - it is true of any project.

-For example, in the case of the new science building, desirable features had to be adjusted due to cost considerations.
+[And if there are multiple bidders and the bid is too high, someone else will win the bid.] - (2) For generic software, development cost impacts the final cost of the product. [ If a reasonable forecast of sales is N units, then the development cost per unit is total cost / N, which must be an acceptable fraction of anticipated revenue per unit ] - (3) For software developed internally, there is an associated cost in terms of personnel and other resources.
+Though this may not be stated explicitly in dollar terms, it is still very real. - b) Of course, this is not unique to software it is true of any project. - For example, in the case of this building, desirable features had to be adjusted due to cost considerations.